Volume 15 (2023)

 Abstract

-1- INTRODUCTIONDespite the importance of the concept of organizational black hole as a phenomenon that prevents the achievement of organizational goals, the conceptual scope of this research area is still vague and unclear.
-The purpose of this research is to explain the concept of organizational black ...
+1- INTRODUCTIONDespite the importance of the organizational black hole as a phenomenon that prevents the organization from achieving its goals, the conceptual scope of this research area is still vague and unclear.
+The current research aims to explain the organizational black hole concept and to ...
 Read More

 Original Article